Skip to main content

 3. both an alteration and an addition of an appropriate annotation

-Where an application involves a number of individual data elements to be amended or annotated and any part of the application is refused, the overall decision should be treated as a refusal.
+Where an application involves individual pieces of information to be amended or annotated and any part of the application is refused, the overall decision should be treated as a refusal.

 The annual return